amandascherr/Data-Structures-Unicamp/Readme.md

 This repository includes implementations and applications of structures such as:

+- Matrices
+- Linked Lists
+- Binary Trees
 - Heaps / Priority Queues
+- Hash Tables
 - Graphs

 Each project focuses on one main structure, although auxiliary structures may also appear when necessary.

+Extra:\
+- Backtracking Algorithm

 ---